Atacadão MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns the current status of a bank connection with specific statuses (UPDATED, UPDATING, LOGIN_ERROR) and additional metadata.
-It distinguishes between returning status for a single bank or all linked banks, making the purpose specific and differentiating from sibling tools like openfinance_list_connections.
+The description clearly states the tool returns the current status of a bank connection with specific statuses like UPDATED, UPDATING, LOGIN_ERROR, plus executionStatus and connector metadata.
+It distinguishes between two use cases: getting all banks' statuses or a single bank's status, which differentiates it from sibling tools like openfinance_list_connections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.